agersant/polaris/docs/SETUP.md

 #### Polaris installation
 1. Download the [latest release]((https://github.com/agersant/polaris/releases/latest)) of Polaris (you want the .tar.gz file)
-2. Extract the polaris archive in a directory and open a terminal in that directory
+2. Extract the Polaris archive in a directory and open a terminal in that directory
-3. If you would like to customize the directories used by the installation process, you can specify any number of the following environment variables: `PREFIX`, `EXEC_PREFIX`, `DATAROOTDIR`, `DATADIR`, `LOCALSTATEDIR` and `RUNSTATEDIR`.
-Refer to the [Make manual](https://www.gnu.org/software/make/manual/html_node/Directory-Variables.html#Directory-Variables) for details on how these are used.
-4. Execute `make install` (this may take several minutes)

-Using default install paths, the Polaris footprint on your system will be:
-- The `polaris` executable in `/usr/local/bin`
-- A handful of static files in `/usr/local/share/polaris`
-- A database file containing your settings and music index in `usr/local/var/lib/polaris`
-- A log file in `usr/local/var/log/polaris`
-- Album art thumbnails in `usr/local/var/cache/polaris`
-- A PID file in `usr/local/var/run/polaris`
+3. To install Polaris within your home directory, execute `make install-xdg`.
+This installation follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+You can use `make preview-xdg` to see which directories the install process would use.
+4. If you prefer a system-wide install, execute `make install` (without the `-xdg` suffix).
+If you use `sudo` to perform such a system install, you may need the `-E` option so that your sudo user find the Rust binaries: `sudo -E make install`.
+This installation follows the [GNU Standard Installation Directories](https://www.gnu.org/prep/standards/html_node/Directory-Variables.html).
+You can use `make preview` to see which directories the install process would use.

 From here, you might want to adjust your system to run Polaris on login using Systemd, Cron or whichever method your distribution endorses.